10 Interesting Facts about Yellowstone You Didn’t Know

 At approximately 370 feet in diameter and over 121 feet deep, the Grand Prismatic Spring is the largest hot spring in the U.S. and the third largest in the world, after Frying Pan Lake in New Zealand and Boiling Lake in Dominica.

-10. Yellowstone Once Was the Largest National Park in the Lower 48 States
+10. Yellowstone Was the Largest National Park in the Lower 48 States

 As the oldest national park in the USA, Yellowstone had to be the largest protected area in the lower 48 states at one point one way or another.
 Yet, at 3,472 square miles (2,221,766 acres), the park held on to this title until the early 1990s.
 In 1994, a new park, Death Valley National Park, joined the distinguished circle of the U.S. national parks, shifting Yellowstone to the second position.

-More Things You May Want to Know About Yellowstone
+More Things You May Want to Know about Yellowstone and Its Surroundings

 Leave a Reply